 The next step is to discuss why these are the best plays, and continue creating.

 If you don’t have any direct experience, read 5 to 10 blog posts, and watch a few videos discussing the topic.
-Once you’ve done the research, create content in your own voice.
+Then, once you’ve done the research, create content in your own voice.

 You will need to create 30 or more pieces of content to start to gain traction in your niche.
 The reason is the various platforms need time to compare your content to the content that’s already out, make sure you are giving accurate information, and that you’re willing to create multiple pieces of content.

-Now, you should be asking “if I answer the question, how do I make money with affiliate marketing?”
-The answer is again simple: you are going to use affiliate products to help solve the problem easier/ faster, or you’re going to ask and answer a question they didn’t know that should ask.
+Now, you should be asking, “if I answer the question, how do I make money with affiliate marketing?”
+The answer is again simple: you will use affiliate products to help solve the problem easier/ faster, or you’re going to ask and answer a question they didn’t know that they should ask.

-In this example, if a person is searching for the best offenses for 5-year-olds, that means they are a coach or a parent that wants to develop a skill set.
-What better way to develop a skill set then offering them a product or service that will show them how to run the play step by step?
+In this example, if a person is searching for the best offenses for 5-year-olds, they are a coach or a parent who wants to develop a skill set.
+What better way to develop a skill set than offering them a product or service that will show them how to run the play step by step?

-In addition, they want to develop other skills like footwork, or shooting, maybe the new coach needs a new clipboard or practice jerseys for the next practice.
+In addition, they want to develop other skills like footwork or shooting.
+So maybe the new coach needs a new clipboard or practice jerseys for the next practice.

 The opportunities are limitless… as long as they are within your niche.

-You might be tempted to offer them products or services that they don’t need, or out of the niche.
-How many times have you seen a banner on a website that has nothing to do with the reason you came to the site?
+You might be tempted to offer them products or services that they don’t need or out of the niche.
+How many times have you seen a banner on a website that has nothing to do with why you came to the site?

 If you do this, you will lose trust with the customer, and they will not buy anything from you.